 - Build a personal brand website — launched on 1st May

 - Start a newsletter — first subscriber on 21st April, first newsletter sent 19th May

-- Start a blog — new blog section launched on 3rd July with 2 new posts
+- Start writing — new blog section launched on 3rd July with 2 new long form articles

 1. Publish consistently — become a prolific writer